dinkzilla/mdl-ext/src/menu-button/readme.md

 * `aria-controls`: identfies the content on the page (e.g. using IDREFs) that this menu button controls.
 * `aria-expanded`: the element with role `button` has [aria-expanded](https://www.w3.org/TR/wai-aria-1.1/#aria-expanded) set to `true` if the corresponding menu is open, oterwise false.
 * `aria-expanded`: when a menu item is disabled, `aria-disabled` is set to `true`.
+* `disabled"`: indicates that a button is disabled, otherwise not present.

 ### Menu, WAI-ARIA Roles
 * `role="menu"`: identifies the element as a menu widget.